Stan Valchek: Season 2

 As the investigation broadens to include Greek drug traffickers, Sobotka loses prominence as the primary target.
-An infuriated Valchek turns to the FBI in an attempt to redirect the focus of the investigation, but the Bureau remains more fixated on the union than Sobotka.
+An infuriated Valchek turns to the FBI to redirect the focus of the investigation, but the Bureau remains more fixated on the union than Sobotka.
 Frustrated, Valchek confronts Daniels' team, leading to a physical altercation with Prez who, in response to Valchek's insults and shoving, punches him in the face.
 Enraged, Valchek disowns Prez and threatens him with dismissal from the BPD.
 Daniels manages to persuade Valchek to lessen Prez's punishment, highlighting that any official action would have to acknowledge Valchek's provocation.
 Reluctantly, Valchek assigns Prez to a two-month stint on the midnight shift at the district's narcotics unit and accepts a written apology to avoid pressing charges.

-The FBI’s investigation, triggered by Valchek’s tip, triggered a cascade of devastating events for the entire community.
+The FBI’s investigation, triggered by Valchek’s tip, triggered a cascade of devastating events for the community.
 It caused the union to lose all political support in the Maryland state house as it came under investigation.
 That lobbying was secured with funds Sobotka got from aiding The Greeks’ smuggling operation, and was intended to get funding for a project to dredge part of the Baltimore harbor, something desperately needed to improve the conditions of the local working class who is depicted throughout the season as being in economic collapse.

-When the investigation ends, Valchek delights in personally arresting Sobotka and holds him in the union offices until he can be publicly dragged out in front of the press.
+When the investigation ends, Valchek delights in personally arresting Sobotka and holds him in the union offices until he can be perp walked.
 The tip also triggered a conversation between the FBI and Sobotka regarding his son Ziggy, who had murdered a fencer working for The Greeks.

 A mole for The Greeks inside the FBI, Agent Koutros, tipped off The Greeks about the conversation, right as Sobotka went to meet with them, triggering Sobotka’s murder.

-Meanwhile the surveillance van is still being shipped around the world.
+The surveillance van is still being shipped around the world.
 Although Valchek greatly hates Sobotka during the whole season, after Sobotka's death he whispers "Spoczywaj w pokoju" (Polish for "rest in peace").

 Season 3

 Valchek sets up a meeting between Burrell and Tommy Carcetti, a city councilman from Valchek's district, knowing that Carcetti is doing deals behind Mayor Clarence Royce's back.
 When Royce pressures the BPD to lower crime rates in each district, Valchek announces plans to increase foot patrols in his district's housing projects, use more of his flex squads, request more overtime and "juke the stats" if all else fails.

 Valchek is surprised and amused when Major Howard "Bunny" Colvin confronts Rawls and questions how to juke the stats with regard to dead bodies.
 He is amused by Colvin's proposal of drug legalization (ostensibly as a joke) to decrease the felonies in the Western District.
-Later, while pursuing a suspect, Prez accidentally kills a black plainclothes officer.
+Later, while pursuing a suspect, Prez accidentally kills a black plain clothes officer.
 Despite disowning him earlier, Valchek uses his influence to have the charges dismissed.